Female or male cannabis plant?

 What Is a Female Cannabis Plant?

 Female cannabis plants are the ones you want for smokable buds, often called nugs.
-They develop flowers with calyxes—small seed sacs that would produce seeds if pollinated.
-Without pollination, females focus on growing large, dense buds covered in trichomes (resin glands).
-These trichomes are packed with cannabinoids and terpenes, making them the most valuable part of the plant.
+They develop flowers with calyxes—small, teardrop-shaped structures that would produce seeds if pollinated.
+Without pollination, females channel their energy into growing large, dense buds covered in trichomes.
+These trichomes are the plant’s chemical factories, producing cannabinoids (e.g., THC for psychoactivity, CBD for therapeutic effects) and terpenes (e.g., myrcene for relaxation, limonene for uplift).

 How to Identify a Female Cannabis Plant?